DreamOfTheRedChamber/system-design-interviews/distributedCache.md

 #### Scenarios
 * Star's follower list
 * Comments under hot topic
+* Value stores too many items(e.g. redis Hash/List/Set/SortedSet)
+    - The upper limit size is 2^32
-* For redis (Hash/List/Set/Sorted set), as long as number of items inside collection >= 1 million, the latency is roughly 1s.
+    - As long as number of items inside collection >= 1 million, the latency is roughly 1s.

 #### Diagnose
 * Using redis as example